Ken Miller (gridiron football)

-Ken Miller (born October 15, 1941) is currently an offensive consultant for the Montreal Alouettes of the Canadian Football League.
+Ken Miller (October 15, 1941 – August 21, 2024) was an American football coach.
+He last served as an offensive consultant for the Montreal Alouettes of the Canadian Football League (CFL).
 He previously served in the league as head coach and vice president of football operations for the Saskatchewan Roughriders.
 He served as the Roughriders head coach between 2008 and 2010, leading the team to appearances in the Grey Cup in 2009 and 2010.
 Miller returned as head coach of the Roughriders on August 19, 2011, after the firing of Greg Marshall after a 1–7 start to the 2011 CFL season.
 Miller was the club's offensive coordinator under head coach Kent Austin when they captured the 95th Grey Cup in 2007.
 He had previously served on the coaching staffs of the Toronto Argonauts, University of Redlands, Dickinson State, and Yucaipa High School.